splunk/splunk-connect-for-snmp/docs/gettingstarted/sc4snmp-installation.md

 microk8s helm3 upgrade --install snmp -f values.yaml splunk-connect-for-snmp/splunk-connect-for-snmp --namespace=sc4snmp --create-namespace
 ```

-### Offline installation

-For offline installation instructions see [this page](../offlineinstallation/offline-sc4snmp.md).

 ## Verification of the deployment

 In a few minutes, all pods should be up and running.
 It can be verified with: